tom-nook/toulbox/posts/what-is-devsecops.md

 <!-- Excerpt Start -->

 This post shows how to build a fully automated and free DevSecOps Pipeline powered GitHub Actions for GoLang.
 So, anyone starting a project can make it with security in mind from day 1.
 The DevSecOps pipeline similar to the previous post [What is DevOps?](https://thetoulbox.com/posts/what-is-devops/), but it will be more technical in that it will **not** rely on any CLI to do everything automagically.
 But don't worry, I'll go over each step and explain what is being done and **why**.

 <!-- Excerpt End -->

+*Here is the [GitHub Source Code](https://github.com/llcranmer/go-devsecops-pipeline) to make it easier to follow along.

 ## I. Continuous Integration (CI)